 Air Conditioning & Fire Safety

 Some other common causes of AC fires are faulty equipment, flammable materials that are stored close by and malfunctioning controls.
 When a system doesn’t undergo maintenance, it can lead to internal system damage that could lead to a fire.
-Below we take a look at some of the most common cause of air con fires.
+Below we take a look at some of the most common causes of air-con fires.

 Storing any type of flammable material near your unit or system can put your system at risk of catching fire.
 Allowing materials such as paper, leaves, other debris or flammable liquids near your air conditioner means there at potential fire risk.
 All units and systems should be kept clear and free of any materials or debris, and the recommended distance is 3 metres.